d6790007-lab/Ban-Script/README.md

-**Roblox - Banning script tool**

-Disclaimer:
+# Roblox Banning Script Tool

-This tool is for educational use only, the author will not be held responsible for any misuse of this tool.
+**Disclaimer:** This tool is for educational use only.
+The author will not be held responsible for any misuse.

+## About
+Practice scripts and experiments for learning automation and moderation tools on Roblox.

+## Installation
+3. Run `Banning-Script.exe` (Windows only).

+## License
+Apache 2.0